IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Eventually, selection-pressure has given rise to complex minds as well, albeit as just one part of the throwaway host vehicles by which our genes leave copies of themselves.
 Conscious mind, on this proposal, is a triumph of organisation: our egocentric virtual worlds are warm and gappy QM-coherent states of consciousness.
 Contra materialist metaphysics, sentience of any kind is not the daily re-enactment of an ontological miracle.
 Moreover the idea that what-it's-like-ness is the fire in the equations is (at least) consistent with orthodox relativistic quantum field theory - because the theorists' key notions (e.g. that of a field, string, brane, etc) are defined purely mathematically.
 In other cases, they readily lend themselves to such a reconstruction.
 Using the word "physical" doesn't add anything of substance.”

 ― <a href="https://en.wikipedia.org/wiki/David_Pearce_(transhumanist)" target="_blank">David Pearce</a><span style="color:Chartreuse">(transhumanist and philosopher and founder of <a href="https://www.abolitionist.com/" target="_blank">Abolitionism (suffering)</a>)</span>

+>“My body will not be a tomb for other animals, an inn of the dead… a container of corruption.”

+>“I have from an early age abjured the use of meat, and the time will come when men such as I will look upon the murder of animals as they now look upon the murder of men.”

+>“Truly man is the king of beasts, for his brutality exceeds them.
+We live by the death of others.
+We are burial places.”

+>“King of the animals — as thou hast described him — I should rather say king of the beasts, thou being the greatest — because thou hast spared slaying them, in order that they may give thee their children for the benefit of the gullet, of which thou hast attempted to make a sepulchre for all animals; and I would say still more, if it were allowed me to speak the entire truth.”

+>“Men and the animals are merely a passage and channel for food, a tomb for other animals, a haven for the dead, giving life by the death of others, a coffer full of corruption.”

+― <a href="https://en.wikipedia.org/wiki/Leonardo_da_Vinci" target="_blank">Leonardo da Vinci</a><span style="color:Chartreuse">(polymath)</span>

+>“Does it not shame you to mingle murder and blood with their beneficent fruits?
+Other carnivora you call savage and ferocious - lions and tigers and serpents - while yourselves come behind them in no species of barbarity.
+And yet for them murder is the only means of sustenance; whereas to you it is a superfluous luxury and **crime**!”

+― <a href="https://en.wikipedia.org/wiki/Plutarch" target="_blank">Plutarch</a><span style="color:Chartreuse">(Greek philosopher)</span>

 >“Poor countries sell their grain to the West for hard currency while their own children starve in their arms.
 And the West feeds it to livestock. . .
 So we can eat a steak?
 I bet I am not the only one in the room who sees this as a crime?”